lyl24/lyl24-ece4960/lab11.md

     return prob_array
 ```

-This function uses the Gaussian function to determine the probability that we get a certain distance observation given the current position of the robot.
+This function uses the Gaussian function to determine the probability that we get a certain distance observation given the current position of the robot and sensor noise.

 ### update_step
 In the final step, the probabilities stored in bel are updated based on bel_bar and the sensor model.